fabiokung/jetty-rails/README.txt

   Copyright (c) 2008 Fabio Kung <fabio.kung@gmail.com>

-Read more details in the bundled Licenses.txt file.
+Read more details in the bundled +Licenses.txt+ file.
 There are other pieces of software bundled with jetty-rails.
 Before using jetty-rails, make sure you agree with all of them.